 PEN is a breathing, living organization whose main body has been working around the world for a century with new members and centers joining every year as other centers at times have fallen dormant or closed.
 It is a fellowship of writers, of citizens in civil society holding watch over freedom of expression, linguistic diversity, over literature, and over the imagination and art by which societies flourish.
 Particular issues and threats change according to the times.
 PEN declares itself an apolitical organization, yet it is an organization whose central principle and commitment to freedom of expression sets it in the fray of politics since an early warning of a society descending into authoritarianism is the arrest of its writers and the closing down of space for free expression.

 Changes in PEN leadership internationally and in centers effect the organization, but the Charter holds the whole body together.
 The leadership of PEN International used to reside in the President, the International Secretary and the Treasurer as the Executive, which represented the Centers’ Assembly of Delegates between two annual Congresses.
 The narrative of this PEN Journey has shown the change in the organization and its governance as it has grown and the world in which it operated has altered.
-PEN International has more than doubled in size over the last three decades.
+PEN International has more than doubled in size over the last three decades to 155 centers in more than 100 countries.
 It now holds only one Congress a year, and the leadership is a partnership among the President, the International Secretary, the Treasurer, and an elected 7-member Board representing the Centers.
 Work is facilitated by an Executive Director, a position first hired in 2005, who heads the staff.
 Depending on the skills and experience and personality of each, the dynamic changes.
 In my term, I tended to be hands-on as an International Secretary.
 The President Jiří Gruša with whom I served was engaged as the Director of a Diplomatic Academy and had not been very active in PEN before he took the role of President.
 I would check in with Jiří before each monthly board meeting, explain the agenda as I saw it, ask if he wanted to add or change any items and if he wanted to attend.
 Jiří, a former prisoner of conscience, had lived the principles of PEN, understood them and with experience, knowledge and wit was an authentic voice on the international stage.
 But the day-to-day decision-making and running of the organization he largely left to me and then with the first Executive Director, the Board and the staff.

 Jiří’s successor John Ralston Saul, former President of PEN Canada, had been a long time PEN member, active in the organization with experience in governing.
 He took on a much more active role as President, working with International Secretary Eugene Schoulgin (Norwegian PEN) and then International Secretary Hori Takeaki (Japan PEN).
 John traveled the globe visiting PEN centers and government officials and taking on the issues of his period.
 After John, PEN elected its first woman President Jennifer Clement, former President of PEN Mexico, who took on the work, along with a special focus on the issues of women globally.
 She spearheaded, along with PEN’s Women Writers Committee, a Women’s Manifesto and later an Imagination Manifesto and will serve until the end of the Centenary Congress in England in 2021.
 Kätlin Kaldmaa (Estonian PEN) has served as International Secretary during this time along with longtime PEN member Carles Torner as Executive Director.